Fire services

 More information:

-It's illegal under Australian law for Australian citizens, including dual citizens, to support any armed groups in Syria.
+It's illegal under Australian law for Australian nationals, including dual nationals, to support any armed groups.
 This includes:

-Australia has imposed sanctions on Syria, including a ban on weapons.
+Australia has imposed sanctions on Syria, including restrictions on the export and supply of certain goods and services.

 Some Australian criminal laws still apply when you're overseas.
 If you break these laws, you may face prosecution in Australia.